NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 can occur as well, resulting in twisted or "taco-shaped" DEMs, though in most cases these effects are quite subtle and hard to detect.
-In the worst case, such as with old mission data like Voyager or Apollo, these gross camera misalignments can inhibit Stereo Pipeline’s internal interest point matcher and block auto search range detection.
+In the worst case, such as with old mission data like Voyager or Apollo, these gross camera misalignments can inhibit Stereo Pipeline's internal interest point matcher and block auto search range detection.

 .. figure:: images/ba_orig_adjusted.png